AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: Baseline Details

-\textbf{Foundation Models.} \textbf{TimesFM} is a decoder-only foundation model that patches input sequences into fixed-length tokens.
-It autoregressively generates future values, detecting anomalies via point-wise prediction errors. \textbf{OFA} (One Fits All) utilizes a frozen pretrained transformer backbone with lightweight task-specific adapters.
-It processes sequences through the frozen encoder and uses adapter heads to reconstruct inputs for anomaly identification. \textbf{Chronos} is a language-model-based forecaster that tokenizes time series values.
+\textbf{TimesFM} is a decoder-only foundation model that patches sequences into fixed-length tokens.
+It autoregressively generates future values, detecting anomalies via point-wise prediction errors. \textbf{Chronos} is a language-model-based forecaster that tokenizes time series.
 Operating in a zero-shot setup, it produces probabilistic forecasts via a transformer encoder-decoder, flagging anomalies based on prediction deviations.

-\textbf{LLM-based Approaches.} \textbf{LLMAD} employs in-context learning by retrieving similar time series segments as exemplars.
-It feeds these into an LLM with chain-of-thought prompts to directly infer anomaly locations, types, and explanations. \textbf{LLM-TSAD} decomposes time series into trend, seasonal, and residual components, converting them into text descriptions.
-Using few-shot prompts, the LLM reasons over the decomposed signals to identify anomalies.